 PRO: I got to drive Highway 101 from L.A. to San Diego the next day.

-CON: I had nothing and was travelling with a toddler and an infant.
+CON: Once we finally arrived at the beach house, I had nothing and was travelling with a toddler and an infant.

 CON: All of our stuff was temporarily lost.

 PRO: We were eventually styled by Air Canada and Target.
-My husband, Francisco, particularly enjoyed the Star Wars line.
+My husband particularly enjoyed the Star Wars line.

 So the trip eventually got better (But before that happened, a black cat literally walked in our path; my brand new Target sandals were washed away in the ocean; I lost my Baby Bjorn and a brand new Turkish towel that basically claimed I would get dry just looking at it; Air Canada permanently lost our car seat; and, being in the U.S., we forgot about that pesky RRSP deadline date).
 Here are the things I thoroughly enjoyed, and you'll know they're good because they made me happy even while I was stuck in a vortex of bad luck.